xfiddyx/react-task/README.md

 ### Mini tasks continued...

-1) have a 'sort by cuteness' button that re-orders the puppies
+1) Add a 'sort by cuteness' button that re-orders the puppies

-2) add functionality to remove a puppy from the list
+2) Add functionality to remove a puppy from the list

-3) add functionality to upvote a puppy's cuteness ranking
+3) Add functionality to upvote a puppy's cuteness ranking

-4) give the puppies personalities (e.g `personalities: ['happy', 'excitable']` in the pup object) and having a drop down/buttons etc that filters list to show puppies by personality
+4) Give the puppies personalities (e.g `personalities: ['happy', 'excitable']` in the pup object) and having a drop down/buttons etc that filters list to show puppies by personality

 5) let us know if you've got this far and we'll give some more fun tasks for you to do!